kukriswf-creator/Coucouarm_mujoco/README.md

 The project includes robotic arm model files, controller code, trajectory generation modules, experiment scripts, CSV data logging tools, and plotting scripts.
 It can be used for simulation validation and control performance comparison of robotic arm control algorithms.

-Currently, PID and super-twisting SMC algorithms have been verified.
+Currently, PID and Super-twisting Sliding Mode Control (STSMC) algorithms have been verified.
 If you need to test your own control method, you can write the corresponding Python code and use the plotting scripts in the `experiments` folder to visualize the results.

 Model files:
 coucouarm_v5_urdf/